 These side dishes are just a few ideas to consider.
 Feel free to get creative and try out different combinations to find your favorite pairing!

 This creamy shrimp scampi is the perfect comfort food.
 The rich and indulgent sauce perfectly complements the tender shrimp and al dente pasta.
-It’s a dish that’s sure to impress but is also simple and easy enough to make on a weeknight.
+It’s a dish with lots of flavor that’s sure to impress but is also simple and easy enough to make an easy weeknight meal.

-If you’re looking for a wine pairing, I recommend a crisp and acidic Sauvignon Blanc.
+If you’re looking for a wine pairing, I recommend a crisp Sauvignon Blanc.
 It will cut through the richness of the creamy sauce and complement the flavors of the shrimp and garlic.

 I hope you enjoy this recipe as much as I do!
 Let me know in the comments if you give it a try, and don’t hesitate to ask any questions you may have.
 Happy cooking!